Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Introduction

 \IEEEPARstart{W}{hile} robots have proven effective in enhancing the precision and time efficiency of MRI-guided interventions across various medical applications \cite{su2022state}, safety remains a formidable challenge for robots operating within MRI environments due to several factors.
 As the robots assume full control of medical procedures, the reliability of their operation becomes paramount.
 Precise control over robot forces is particularly crucial to ensure safe interaction within the MRI environment.
 Furthermore, the confined space in the MRI bore complicates the safe operation of human-robot interaction, presenting challenges to maneuverability.
 However, there exists a notable scarcity of force-controlled robot actuators specifically tailored for MRI applications.

 Unlike non-MRI environments, the strong magnetic field within MRI scanners renders conventional electromagnetic robot actuators unsafe for medical applications in MRI.
 While fluidic actuators offer MRI compatibility \cite{guo2018compact, dong2019high}, the lack of back-drivability in hydraulic actuators poses significant risks in medical scenarios involving human interaction.
-Pneumatic actuators \cite{yu2008comparison}, known for their compliance, enhance safety in human-robot interactions, yet their restricted force output and controllability confine their applicability to specific medical procedures, such as needle-based interventions \cite{monfaredi2018mri}.
+Pneumatic actuators \cite{yu2008comparison}, known for their compliance, enhance safety in human-robot interactions, yet their restricted force output and controllability confine their applicability to specific medical procedures, such as needle-based interventions \cite{monfaredi2018mri, xiao2020mr}.
+Recent advances in continuous \cite{gunderman2023modeling, pan2024cornerstone} and stepper \cite{farimani2018introducing, groenhuis2018rapid} pneumatic motors have enhanced torque output and displacement precision, expanding their potential applications.
 Hydrostatic transmissions, driven by remote electromagnetic motors, offer another solution for MRI-compatible actuation by transferring motor forces through extended hoses \cite{gassert2006mri}.
 However, the high piston seal friction inherent in hydrostatic transmissions introduces additional uncertainty in force control precision.

 Non-magnetic electric motors, such as electrostatic motors \cite{yamamoto2005evaluation} and ultrasonic motors (USMs) \cite{fischer2008mri, krieger2011development}, have been developed to provide both precision and compatibility with MRI environments.
 However, electrostatic motors require an extremely high voltage source to generate significant output force and are not commercially available.
 Akin to hydraulic actuators, USMs encounter inherent challenges such as high impedance and lack of backdrivability.
-Typically, USMs are utilized as velocity sources, restricting their applications to controlling human-robot interaction forces.
+Typically, USMs are utilized as velocity sources, restricting their application to the problem of controlling human-robot interaction forces.

 In \cite{pratt1995series}, the series elastic actuator (SEA) concept introduces a unique architecture for robot actuators, enhancing safety during human-robot interaction.
 By placing a spring element in series with a rigid actuator, compliance is added.
 While traditional SEAs use force-sourced motors, this approach also benefits velocity-sourced actuators \cite{wyeth2008demonstrating}.
 The spring element functions as a force sensor via Hooke's law, enabling the control of actuator force to be translated into the control of spring deflection.